 The success of BTM lies in its bringing together women representing different and diverse cultural backgrounds: they all love the opportunity to come together as one, “to explore and recognise notions of difference and celebrate the strength and comfort they find in their common and/or shared struggles.”
 Our aim in these fractured times is to produce a united ‘voice’ that is beautiful and harmonious.

-The journey that these women have been on this year has been amazing.
+The journey these women go on is amazing.
 The baseline for most of the participants has been so low: most of the women experiencing acute social isolation and low self-esteem / confidence.
-At the #IWD2019 event in April they came together to tell an invited audience how their lives had been impacted by being part of this initiative (see attached case studies).
+At the #IWD2019 event they came together to tell an invited audience how their lives had been impacted by being part of this initiative.
 The project benefits the participants, and their communities – encouraging dialogue, participation and mutual respect.

 “Behind the Mask is the only place I have been where women from different backgrounds come together and learn such a lot from each other.
 Really – it has opened my eyes and made me realise that as an Asian women, I feel that Asian communities are already isolated – they need to be mixed in different culture – everybody’s problems are the same and we learn more when it is a mixed group.”
 Sidra